 If you use traditional whole wheat, I’m pretty sure these bars would taste whole wheaty rather than bright and lemony.
 What you could do is use cinnamon (I’m guessing 2 teaspoons) in the base / topping.
 That should cover up the whole wheat taste!

 These blueberry crumb bars are also easy to make vegan.
 You just have to choose the coconut oil option instead of butter.
 Or use vegan butter if you want.
+If you’d like another great dairy-free treat, try this Blackberry Cobbler Recipe!

 In the mood for something even more citrusy?
 Try these paleo vegan lemon bars!
 These gluten-free lemon bars also look great.
 And for something with a bit of protein, try these triple berry SunButter bars!
 They’re also gluten-free and vegan.